oracle/terraform-provider-oci/docs/resources/core/vnic_attachment.md

 * `display_name` - A user-friendly name.
 Does not have to be unique.
 Avoid entering confidential information.
 * `id` - The OCID of the VNIC Attachment.
 * `instance_id` - The OCID of the instance.
 * `state` - The current state of the VNIC attachment.
-[ATTACHING, ATTACHED, DETACHING, DETACHED].
+Allowed values are: [ATTACHING, ATTACHED, DETACHING, DETACHED].
 * `subnet_id` - The OCID of the VNIC's subnet.
 * `time_created` - The date and time the VNIC attachment was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `vlan_tag` - The Oracle-assigned VLAN tag of the attached VNIC.
 Available after the attachment process is complete.